adobeio/runtime-slackbot-framework/README.md

       creating identification files for your new bot...

       ----------------OW PROJECT--------------------
+      Enter your OW main (without namespace and/or package) end-point for web actions: <https://<example-preview.company.xyz>/api/v1/web/>
       Enter the name of your OW namespace: <your OW namespace>
       Enter the name of your bot project (package name): <project name>
       You package names is: "<project name>".
 Please remember this name!